-In Staffordshire, were lucky to have a wonderful selection of pumpkin patches where you can discover pumpkins of all shapes, sizes and colours.
-From photo booths to carving stations, each family run farm offers a fun-filled family day out for all ages – even the dogs, in some cases.
+In Staffordshire and Cheshire, were lucky to have a wonderful selection of pumpkin patches where you can discover gourds of all shapes, sizes and colours.
+From photo booths and carving stations to alpaca walks and dog demonstrations, each family-run farm offers a fun-filled family day out for all ages – even the dogs, in some cases.

 Brookfields Farm Shop

 Brookfields Farm Shop is home to hundreds of homegrown pumpkins, and last year, their patch had almost doubled in size compared to previous visits.
 Their gourd hoard sees not just the classic orange pumpkins, but blue and white ones too!

 This year, they’re open from October 4 until Halloween daily, with an adorable welcome arch perfect for snapping a picture with your wheelbarrow.
 The patch is free to visit with no booking required, but parking is tight and there can be queues on busy weekends – so I recommend going early in the month, and in the week where possible.
 Don’t leave it too late – they sold out before October 29 last year.

 There’s also trailers of smaller pumpkins to choose from if you don’t fancy picking your own, with fresh local produce and artisanal products available in the farm shop, where pumpkins are sold by weight.
 Well behaved dogs on leads are also welcome.

 In Cheshire, Woore Farm is located just past Keele, and is one of the patches we visit each year for more than just pumpkins.
 In summer, it’s the perfect place to go strawberry and raspberry picking, too.

 Woore’s patch is open throughout October from 9.30am to 5pm.
 The dog friendly patch is free entry with no booking necessary, with a sizable car park and toilets on site.